-A friend wrote a blog post about processing efficiency of a manual toll gate versus automated, drive-through toll gates in Gurgaon.
+A friend wrote a blog post about processing efficiency of manual toll gates versus the automated, drive-through toll gates in Gurgaon.
 It’s an interesting post, with a surprising conclusion to the core query – which of the two options is more efficient.

 However, the last statement in that post kind of surprised me: